ropensci/roweb3/content/blog/2021-09-14-rspatialdata/index.md

 Read through our tutorial on [Demographic and Health Surveys (DHS)](https://rspatialdata.github.io/dhs-data.html) for more details on how to use the rdhs package.

+Also, don't forget to have a look at our [administrative boundaries tutorial](https://rspatialdata.github.io/admin_boundaries.html) which runs you through creating outline maps of countries and their administrative divisions, our [population tutorial](https://rspatialdata.github.io/population.html) which runs you through visualizing population estimates of countries using choropleth maps and cartograms, and our tutorials on  [elevation](https://rspatialdata.github.io/elevation.html), [temperature](https://rspatialdata.github.io/temperature.html), [malaria](https://rspatialdata.github.io/malaria.html), and [air pollution](https://rspatialdata.github.io/air_pollution.html) for ideas on how to download and visualize each respective property.

-> Our goal for rspatialdata was not to be a comprehensive list of R packages or tutorials, but to be a starting point for anyone to find and download spatial data related to different domains, and visualize different types of spatial data objects using different approaches.
-So give it a go and let us know how you did!
+**Our goal for rspatialdata is not to be a comprehensive list of R packages or tutorials, but to be a starting point for anyone to find and download spatial data related to different domains, and visualize different types of spatial data objects using different approaches.**

+You just read through some of the things we enjoyed while creating [rspatialdata](https://rspatialdata.github.io/).
+We are excited for you to try it out too!
+So give it a go, get creative with it, and let us know how you did!